Adaptive multilevel subset simulation with selective refinement: Adaptive Subset Simulation and Selective Refinement

 {An illustration of the idea behind Lemma \ref{lem:subset} is given in Figure \ref{fig:subset_new}.
-An additional benefit of the choice of thresholds in Lemma \ref{lem:subset} is that the measure of $F^{\text{ML}}_\ell$ shrinks geometrically as $\ell$ increases.
+An additional benefit of the choice of thresholds in Lemma \ref{lem:subset} is that the difference in the intermediate failure thresholds $y_\ell$ shrinks geometrically as $\ell$ increases.
 See Figure~\ref{fig:subset} for an illustration.
-Thus, $\Pr(F^{\text{ML}}_{\ell}\mid F^{\text{ML}}_{\ell-1}) \to 1$ as $\ell \to \infty$ which reduces the variance on the latter subsets that have to be computed to higher accuracy.
+Thus, by continuity of $\mathbb P$ it follows that $\mathbb P(F_\ell)\to \mathbb P(F)$, and therefore also $\Pr(F^{\text{ML}}_{\ell}\mid F^{\text{ML}}_{\ell-1}) \to 1$ as $\ell \to \infty$.
+This effect reduces the variance on the latter subsets that have to be computed to higher accuracy.
 As a consequence, significantly fewer samples have to be computed at high accuracy reducing the overall complexity of the estimator dramatically.
 We will return to this point in Section \ref{sec:complexity}.}

-The multilevel subset simulation algorithm for $\widehat P^\text{ML}$ is summarised in Algorithm~\ref{alg:MLsubset} in Appendix~\ref{app:algorithm}.
-To estimate the conditional probabilities in \eqref{eq:MLdecomp} a MCMC algorithm is used, which will be described in the following section.
-We have further included an adaptive choice of $N_\ell$ in Algorithm~\ref{alg:MLsubset} in order to verify the required tolerance w.r.t.~the c.o.v.~$\delta(\widehat P)$, where sufficient bounds on $\delta(\widehat P)$ can be estimated via \eqref{eq:var_bound_sus}.
+The three considered algorithms, namely subset simulation, subset simulation with selective refinement and multilevel subset simulation, are summarised in Appendix~\ref{app:algorithm}.
+To estimate the conditional probabilities in \eqref{eq:subset_est} and \eqref{eq:MLdecomp} a MCMC algorithm is used, which will be described in the following section.
+The different types of subset simulation only differ in the construction of the considered subsets $F_j$.
+We have further included an adaptive choice for $N_\ell$ in Algorithm~\ref{alg:MLsubset} in order to verify the required tolerance with respect to the rRMSE~$\delta(\widehat P)$.
+Sufficient bounds on $\delta(\widehat P)$ are derived in Section \ref{sec:complexity_ss_select}.
+A similar choice can also be included in Algorithm~\ref{alg:classicalsus}.